syncfusion-content/uwp-docs/uwp/sfribbon/Overview.md

 ---
 layout: post
 title: Overview of SfRibbon control for UWP
-description: overview of SfRibbon control for UWP
+description: An overview about SfRibbon control for UWP which allows the user to implement Touch based Ribbon layout and functionality
 platform: uwp
 control: SfRibbon (Touch Ribbon)
 documentation: ug